kaesaecracker/servicepoint-simulator/README.md

 ## Running

+With cargo installed: `cargo install servicepoint-simulator`

 With nix flakes: `nix run github:kaesaecracker/servicepoint-simulator`

-Without nix: check out this repository and use `cargo run --release`.
+You can also check out this repository and use `cargo run --release`.
+Make sure to run a release build, because a debug build _way_ slower.

 ## Command line arguments